gpuweb/WSL/Spec/source/index.rst

 .
 Note:: The WebGPU Shading Language is designed to target other high-level shading languages as compilation targets.

-WSL shaders are used with the WebGPU API.
+WHLSL shaders are used with the WebGPU API.
 Specific WebGPU API entry points to compile and manipulate shaders are specified in the WebGPU specification, not this document.
 This document describes which programs are well-formed; the exact form of error reporting is not discussed in this specification.

-WSL does not support extensions or optional behavior.
+WHLSL does not support extensions or optional behavior.

 Terms in this document such as *must*, *must not*, *required*, *shall*, *shall not*, *should*, *should not*, *recommended*, *may*, and *optional* in normative parts of